-We are Lightning Fibre Ltd of 7 – 9 The Avenue, Eastbourne, East Sussex, United Kingdom, BN21 3YA.
+We are Lightning Fibre Ltd of Unit 31, 1 Commercial Road, Eastbourne, East Sussex, BN21 3XQ.
 Where we refer to ‘we’, ‘us’ or ‘our’, this means Lightning Fibre and our group companies.
 Lightning Fibre Ltd is regulated by the Information Commissioner’s Office as a data controller and by Ofcom as a provider of Electronic Communications Services.
 We are a member of the Internet Service Providers Association.
 Lightning Fibre is committed to protecting and respecting your privacy.

 You are an individual about whom we hold information for one of the following reasons: